 The deadline for uploading talks (video and slides for pitch) and posters is the 7th of May.

-We will then upload the videos and posters to Google Classroom.
-All presentations will be available from the 12th of May until the end of the conference.
-If you are not able to meet the deadline, we will still be able to upload your talk or poster, but other participants might not have enough time to view your contribution.
-We therefore strongly recommend that you submit it before Friday the 7th of May.
+If you are not able to upload your presentation before the deadline, we will still be able to upload your talk or poster, but other participants might not have enough time to view your contribution.
+We therefore strongly recommend that you submit it as soon as possible.

 How to view the presentations?